NBISweden/development-guidelines/README.md

 even less!) will be enough if the pull request is of reasonably small size.

-The reviewer is not expected to check out the code for testing, only to read it on the GitHub website.
-Testing is something that the author and/or a designated test user should do.
+Wheter the reviewer should check out the code for testing depends on the project.
+Sometimes this is expected and sometimes not.

 The reviewer reviews the code from his/her own understanding of it.
 There is actually no requirement that the reviewer knows the ins